kihong017/Spectrum_Point_Calculation/README.md

 ## Contents
 This project is consists of two project.
-* Client - Front End
+* client - Front End
-* PointCalculation - Back End
+* pointcalculation - Back End

 ## Built With
 * Java 1.8